 The Richard Hastie-Smith Music Awards

-Music Scholarships are available at 13+ for internal candidates who are in their Senior 8 year and soon to join Senior 9, along with any external candidate who has accepted the offer of a place for Senior 9 entry following a successful 13+ admissions application.
+Music Scholarships are available at 13+ for internal candidates who are in their Senior 8 year and soon to join Senior 9, along with any external candidate applying for a place for Senior 9 entry.
 Candidates must be able to demonstrate outstanding musical ability.
 The Scholarships run for three years, subject to satisfactory performance, and range in value.
-Scholarship auditions and assessments take place in the Spring Term.
+Scholarship auditions and assessments take place in January.

 The School’s purpose in offering Music Scholarships is to encourage musical pupils to develop and fulfil their potential through a bespoke programme that is both ambitious and rewarding.
 Award holders are expected to make a full contribution to the School’s musical activities.
 They will, in turn, be afforded the opportunity to work with leading conductors and musicians, including the School’s Ensemble in Residence the Berkeley Ensemble.
 The Head of Music is pleased to advise potential candidates through a pre-audition assessment.

 For the Music Scholarship, candidates may offer any instrument (including voice).
 Each candidate will be asked to play at least one piece on their first instrument.
 If a second piece is offered, it should contrast suitably with the first choice.

 Candidates should also offer a second study, but exceptionally talented pupils on a single study will be considered.
 Any further evidence to support an application, such as improvisation, composition, or technology is welcomed.

 Please note that there are no Music Scholarships available at 11+ (Senior 7).